 Neil Randall (Gerard Butler - 300) has it all; a beautiful wife, a lovely daughter, a nice home and a good job where his go-getter attitude means he is on the fast track to the top much to his colleagues annoyance.
 But that is all put on the line when driving his wife Abby (Maria Bello - Flicka) to her sisters as Tom Ryan (Pierce Brosnan - Seraphim Falls) sits up in the back seat of their car and tells them that he has kidnapped their daughter and they have to do what he says.
 Appearing to be toying with them whilst also making it very clear he isn't messing Neil finds everything he cherishes being ripped from him.
 The question is why?

 For some reason "Butterfly on a Wheel", also known as "Shattered" in the States, didn't get much of a theatrical run which considering the cast of Pierce Brosnan, Gerard Butler and Maria Bello is a bit of a surprise.
 It is also a surprise because frankly as ransom movies go, as that is what it is, "Butterfly on a Wheel" is on par with many other recent attempts.
 The trouble is that whilst on a par it doesn't make it special especially when this is a movie about a twist, about a why rather than a what and that why is quite easy to predict which if you guess makes it a bit of a procession to the end.

-What this all boils down to is that "Butterfly on a Wheel" is really little more than routine kidnap movie which its success relying on a single twist which unfortunately is not only sign posted but is actually cliche.
-Whilst it lacks in tension and atmosphere it is not terrible just not very memorable.
+What this all boils down to is that "Butterfly on a Wheel" is really little more than a routine kidnap movie with its success relying on a single twist which unfortunately is not only sign posted but is actually cliche.
+Whilst it lacks in tension and atmosphere it is not terrible just not overly memorable.